 In terms of the keywords "substantially dependent" and "substantially engaged," some have suggested, for example, that "substantial dependence" be measured in terms similar to the U.S. Department of Agriculture's criteria for determining whether rural communities are dependent on agriculture or logging.
-The Economic Research Service of the USDA, for example, classifies counties as farming dependent given a certain percentage of economic activity -- in this case labor and proprietor income.
+The Economic Research Service of the USDA, for example, classifies counties as farming dependent given a certain percentage of economic activity, in this case labor and proprietor income.
 Some of the sources of data to consider in making determinations of fishing dependence are thus supplied in current guidance, such as landings information or numbers of participants, and the socio-cultural importance of the fishery.
-A determination of the extent of a given community's "substantial engagement" in the harvesting or processing of a fishery, is more difficult to determine when drawing from existing guidance.
+With respect to determining whether a community is "substantially engaged" in the harvesting or processing of a fishery, existing guidance does not provide clear criteria.
 While the application of a percentage of economic income activity may be an appropriate way to determine "substantial dependence", there may be other valid criteria for determining "substantial dependence."
-For example, the determination could be based on a criteria based on a minimum level of activity (such as landings, number of vessels, etc.), or the presence of particular type of infrastructure (auctions, co-ops, state fish piers), or level of fishing activity (revenues, landings in weight, time spent fishing) that indicate a community is "substantially engaged" in fishing.
-Such an approach was used in Amendment 13 to identify fishing communities that are "substantially engaged" in fishing.
+For example, it could be based on some minimum absolute level of activity (such as landings, number of vessels, etc.), or the presence of particular type of infrastructure (auctions, co-ops, state fish piers), or level of fishing activity (revenues, landings in weight, time spent fishing) that indicate a community is "substantially engaged" in fishing.
+This approach was used in Amendment 13 to identify fishing communities that are "substantially engaged" in fishing.